Stampede Trail: Bus 142

-The bus gained notoriety in January 1993 when Outside magazine published an article written by Jon Krakauer titled "Death of an Innocent" describing the death of Christopher McCandless, an American hitchhiker who lived in the bus during the summer of 1992 while attempting to survive off the Alaskan wilderness, only to die of starvation after three and a half months.

-The bus – referred to by McCandless in his journal as the "Magic Bus" – became a pilgrimage site for visitors seeking the location where he perished.
-The 2007 film version of Jon Krakauer's 1996 book about McCandless, Into the Wild, revived more interest in the bus.
-In 2013, Dave Gill visited the bus as part of a British documentary publishing project, discovering that visitors had shot at the bus and caused damage, resulting in its accelerated deterioration.
-In 2017, Circle the Globe Productions filmed a pilot episode for Off the Map – a proposed series on the Travel Channel – along the trail and at the bus.
+American hitchhiker Christopher McCandless attempted to survive off the Alaskan wilderness during the summer of 1992 and lived in the bus for about three months until he died of starvation.
+McCandless's story was brought to public attention by a January 1993 article in Outside magazine written by Jon Krakauer titled "Death of an Innocent", which he adapted into a book, Into the Wild, in 1996.
+The bus – referred to by McCandless in his journal as the "Magic Bus" – became a pilgrimage site for visitors seeking the location where he died.
+The 2007 film version of Into the Wild revived more interest in the bus.

-Two additional hikers died attempting to reach Bus 142.
 In 2010, Claire Ackermann of Switzerland drowned trying to cross the Teklanika River.
 She had tied herself to a rope spanning the fast-moving river, but lost her footing and drowned before she could be cut free.
 In 2019, Veranika Nikanava of Belarus also drowned while trying to cross the river while tied to a rope.
-Subsequently, hikers were strongly urged to avoid tying themselves to ropes as a method of crossing Alaskan rivers.
-After Nikanava’s death, her husband is attempting to raise awareness and funds for a cable crossing or bridge at this location.

-In June 2020, various government agencies coordinated a training mission with the Alaska Army National Guard to remove the bus, deemed a public safety issue after the deaths of Ackermann and Nikanava and numerous visitor rescue incidents.
+In June 2020, various government agencies coordinated a training mission with the Alaska Army National Guard to remove the bus, deemed a public safety hazard after the deaths of Ackermann and Nikanava and numerous visitor rescue incidents.
 It was flown out of the wilderness by a CH-47 Chinook helicopter to Healy.
-The Museum of The North at the University of Alaska in Fairbanks became the new home of Bus 142, where it would be restored and an outdoor exhibit created.
+The Museum of The North at the University of Alaska in Fairbanks became the new home of Bus 142, where it would be conserved and an outdoor exhibit created.